erileydellaripa/CloudSat_code/README.md

 - I had processed ice water content (IWC) and liquid water content (LWC) per EO, but I noticed an error in the way I processed this data and so the values are not correct.
 I can redo this eventually.

 Directories:
+- The processing code contains code to process the raw CloudSat files
 - The Standard_CloudSat_code directory contains IDL code that was used for various projects (i.e., my masters, PhD, and publications)
-- The MJO folder contains IDL code that was used for my 2011 JAS paper referenced below.

 Data: